Parental Kidnapping Attorneys in Salt Lake County

 Child custody matters are emotional and trying times for parents, but nothing is more emotional than when the parent without a custody order kidnaps or abducts a child.
 Parental kidnapping or parental abduction of a child occurs more than you may think, and child abduction laws in Utah are more complex than you may think, too.

 At Eric M. Swinyard & Associates, PLLC, we understand the complexity and nuances of the parental child abduction laws and can help you through this process until your child is home safe with you.
 This means explaining how to file parental kidnapping charges among other things.

 What Is Parental Kidnapping?

-Parental kidnapping, also known as parental child abduction, according to Utah Department of Public Safety and in spite of child custody rights or a custody agreement, involves one parent or a family member taking, retaining, and/or concealing a child.
+Parental kidnapping, also known as parental child abduction, according to Utah Department of Public Safety and in spite of child custody rights or a custody agreement, involves one parent or a family member with no custody order taking, retaining, and/or concealing a child.

 This is custodial interference, which is a class A misdemeanor in Utah unless the child is taken across Utah state lines, in which case it is a felony in the third degree.
 Custodial interference is an offense defined by Utah Code Ann. § 76-5-303.

 When Is it Considered Kidnapping by a Parent?

 According to Utah’s code on custodial interference, kidnapping by a parent occurs when a person without a custody order “takes, entices, conceals, or detains a child” without good cause from his or her “parent, guardian, or other lawful custody.”

 The child must be under the age of 16 and the alleged kidnapper must: